 Researchers are still in the early stages of figuring out the potential health hazards associated with certain vaping flavors — as well as the dangers of vaping in general.
-So it can be tough for e-cig enthusiasts to know just how much damage — if any — they might be doing to their health.
-And that can be kind of annoying since, for many people, vaping is used as a alternative option to replace cigarette smoking, which is obviously all sorts of dangerous.
+So it can be tough for e-cig enthusiasts to know just how much damage, if any, they might be doing to their health.
+And that can frustrating, especially since so many people use vaping as a potentially healthier alternative to cigarette smoking.

 For others, vaping is just a hobby, and one that comes with a variety of flavors to try.
-But it's still important to weigh the pros and cons, and recognize that vaping may be dangerous, when choosing a flavor.
+But whatever your reason for vaping may be, it's still important to weigh the pros and cons, and learn more about certain flavors so you can make a slightly more informed decision.

-If you've ever been to a vaping store in search of e-cigarette liquids, then you know the flavor choices are pretty much endless.
-There are common flavors like strawberry, cola, and cherry, as well as more exotic flavors like cereal and buttered popcorn.
-And then there are super bizarre flavors, with names like Blue Jupiter Moon Exploration.
-(I made that up.)
+Because, if you've ever been to a vape store in search of e-cigarette juice, then you already know the choices are pretty much endless.
+There are common flavors like tobacco, strawberry, cola, and cherry, as well as more interesting flavors like cereal and buttered popcorn.
+And, of course, there are completely bizarre flavors, too, with names that seem to come from another planet.

-The problem with vaping liquids is, you never know what you're inhaling.
-And therefore, you should never assume any flavor is 100 percent safe.
-There may, however, be certain vaping flavors that are more risky than others, due to the chemicals that go into making them.
-Here are a few flavors all vapers might want to avoid, until we have more information.
+The problem with vaping liquid, of any flavor, is you can never be 100 percent sure what you're inhaling.
+And that's why you should never assume any of them are "safe."
+Experts do say, however that certain flavors may be riskier than others due to the chemicals that go into making them, and how they reacted when heated up and inhaled.
+Here are a few flavors vapers might want to avoid, until we have more information.

-The chemicals that go into creating the cinnamon flavor "are among the most toxic in terms of damaging white blood cells (monocytes) in e-liquid juices," Emily Wood, a Cannabis Advisor at Honest Herb, tells Bustle.
+While this favor may smell and taste like a delicious breakfast, that doesn't mean it's necessarily benign.
+In fact, "the chemicals that go into creating the cinnamon flavor "are among the most toxic in terms of damaging white blood cells (monocytes) in e-liquid juices," Emily Wood, a cannabis advisor at Honest Herb, tells Bustle.

-Cinnamon was even listed in a study published in the journal Frontiers in Physiology as one of the most toxic vaping flavors.
-So even though it smells like a delicious breakfast, it may be one flavor worth avoiding.
+Cinnamon was listed in a study published in the journal Frontiers in Physiology as one of the most toxic vaping flavors.
+And, according to WebMD, the cinnamon flavoring can even impair the ability of the lungs to get rid of mucus.

-Vanilla also tops the toxic list, due to the fact it contains the flavoring chemical "o-vanillin," which can be harmful to health.
+Vanilla also tops the toxic list, due to the fact it contains the flavoring chemical vanillin, which can be harmful when inhaled.
 Again, chemicals like this one "have been linked to cell death," Caleb Backe, a health and wellness expert at Maple Holistics, tells Bustle.

-The thing is, certain ingredients can be tricky to avoid — due to the fact vaping ingredients aren't always clearly listed or made available to consumers — but it never hurts to read labels and avoid companies that aren't transparent.
+The thing is, certain ingredients can be tricky to avoid due to the fact juice ingredients aren't always clearly listed on the bottle, or made available to consumers.
+But it never hurts to read labels and avoid companies that aren't trying to be transparent.